Phuire-Research/-Unified-Objectivism/README.md

 #### 2. [X] Release of the Unified Turing Machine as a Concept (Staked Copyright @2018)
 #### ~> Indirect Staking of Said Concept's Existence and Alignment towards a Functional Release
 ~ ~ ~
-#### 3. Public Release of the Unified Turing Machine as Mundane Framework
+#### 3. [X] Public Release of the Unified Turing Machine as Mundane Framework - Silent Release: 09/28/23
 #### ~> Continuous Conceptual Composition and Decomposition to inform a set of Unified Programming Libraries as Concepts and Eventual set of Unified Programming Languages via Stage 2
 ~ ~ ~
-#### 4. Formalization of the Unified Logical Conceptual Scientific Method of Programming or Simply Unified Programming
+#### 4. Creation of User Interface and Other Undisclosed Concepts
-#### ~> Create A Methodology Framework For the Expansion of Unified Disciplines
+#### ~> Provide a Tangible means of Interacting with the Unified Turing Machine
 ~ ~ ~
+#### 5. Establishment of an Unified Conceptual Science Platform and Formalization of the Unified Logical Conceptual Scientific Method of Programming or Simply Unified Programming
+#### ~> Provide a Equitable Implementation that Allows Users to Stay Safe, Secure, Responsible, and Anonymized by way of Continuous Exploration of Conceptual Sets
+~ ~ ~
-#### 5. Generative Content Generation, Intelligent Mechanisms, and purposefully Designed Data Packs
+#### 6. Generative Content Generation, Intelligent Mechanisms, and purposefully Designed Data Packs
 #### ~> Avenue for Unlimited Exploration in the Marketplace as a Market Mechanism
 ~ ~ ~
-#### 6. Differentiation between Conceptual and Constructs in Knowledge Graphs by way of Release of Research Materials
+#### 7. Differentiation between Conceptual and Constructs in Knowledge Graphs by way of Release of Research Materials
 #### ~> Demonstrate Where Knowledge Graphs may Be Flawed or Carry Artifacts due to the Reliance on Constructs that Muddle Advancement
 ~ ~ ~
-#### 7. Goal Orientation and Optimization.
+#### 8. Goal Orientation and Optimization.
 Optimizing Data Simulations without direct Punishment/Reward
 #### ~> Optimizing Data Simulations at Certain Scales, capable of certain Sets
 ~ ~ ~
-#### 8. Release of Unified Turing Machine UXR Concept
+#### 9. Release of Unified Turing Machine UXR Concept
 #### ~> Create the Starting Basis of the UXR capable as operating as an Independent Platform or Internet in Reverse
-~ ~ ~
-#### 9. Establishment of an Unified Conceptual Science Platform
-#### ~> Provide a Equitable Implementation that Allows Users to Stay Safe, Secure, Responsible, and Anonymized by way of Continuous Exploration of Conceptual Sets
 ~ ~ ~
 #### 10. Community Outreach via Public and Private Collaboration with Open Transparent Research
 #### ~> Provide Organization a Means of Automating Transparency while Maintaining Trade Secrets